zorritoloquito/o1-pro-tutorial-video/README.md

 My name is [Mckay](https://www.mckaywrigley.com/).

-I'm currently building [Takeoff](https://www.jointakeoff.com/) - the best place in the world to learn how to build with AI.
+I'm currently building [Takeoff](https://www.jointakeoff.com/) - the best place on the internet to learn how to build with AI.

 Follow me on [X](https://x.com/mckaywrigley) and subscribe to my [YouTube](https://www.youtube.com/channel/UCXZFVVCFahewxr3est7aT7Q) for more free AI coding tutorials & guides.

-## The Project

-In this workshop we will be building ReceiptAI - an intelligent document processing system that automatically extracts and organizes data from receipts and invoices using AI.

-This repo's `example` branch ([here]()) has the full example code for a complete version of the project.

 ## Tech Stack